 Secondly, we find that while some studies find variable H$_2$O abundance as a function of longitude, this might be the result of the 1D phase-by-phase approach used by these studies.
-For example, \cite{stevenson_spitzer_2017} analyse the same \textit{HST}/WFC3 and \textit{Spitzer} phase curves as in this work, and apply a 1D phase-by-phase approach, where the spectrum at each orbital phase is retrieved independently and assuming uniform abundance and TP structure for each phase.
-They find the H$_2$O abundance varies between the dayside and the nightside phases, and give constraint of $2.5\times10^{-5}$--$1.1\times10^{-4}$ at $1\sigma$ on H$_2$O for the nightside and a constraint of $1.4\times10^{-4}$--$6.1\times10^{-4}$ at $1\sigma$ for the dayside.
-However, the 1D retrieval approach, where uniform atmospheric condition is assumed for the visible atmosphere under observation, has been known to give biased results in the analysis of disc-averaged hot Jupiter spectra \citep{blecic_implications_2017, taylor_understanding_2020}.
-Furthermore, the phase-by-phase approach is not geometrically self-consistent, and under-utilises the constraints from the fact that hemispheres observed at neighbouring phases overlap \citep{irwin_25d_2020}.
-In Fig. \ref{fig:1D_vmr_synthetic} in the appendix, we plot our phase-by-phase retrieval results of the synthetic data, and show that the retrieved H$_2$O abundance varies as function of orbital phase even though the true abundance is uniform across the planet.
+For example, \cite{stevenson_spitzer_2017} analyse the same \textit{HST}/WFC3 and \textit{Spitzer} phase curves as in this work, and apply a 1D phase-by-phase retrieval approach, where the spectrum at each orbital phase is retrieved independently and assuming uniform abundance and TP structure for each phase.
+They find the H$_2$O abundance varies between the dayside and the nightside phases, and give a constraint of $2.5\times10^{-5}$--$1.1\times10^{-4}$ at $1\sigma$ on H$_2$O for the nightside and a constraint of $1.4\times10^{-4}$--$6.1\times10^{-4}$ at $1\sigma$ for the dayside.
+However, the 1D retrieval approach, where uniform atmospheric condition is assumed for the visible atmosphere under observation, is now known to give biased results in the analysis of disc-averaged hot Jupiter spectra \citep{blecic_implications_2017, taylor_understanding_2020}.
+Furthermore, the phase-by-phase approach is not geometrically self-consistent and under-utilises the constraints from the fact that hemispheres observed at neighbouring phases overlap \citep{irwin_25d_2020}.
+In Fig. \ref{fig:1D_vmr_synthetic} in the appendix, we plot our phase-by-phase retrieval results of the synthetic data, and show that the retrieved H$_2$O abundance varies as a function of orbital phase even though the true abundance is uniform across the planet in the GCM used to simulate the synthetic data.
 In Fig. \ref{fig:1D_vmr_real}, we plot our phase-by-phase retrieval results of the observed \textit{HST}/WFC3 and \textit{Spitzer} phase curves, and find a similar result that the retrieved H$_2$O abundance is higher on the dayside than on the nightside as \cite{stevenson_spitzer_2017}.